drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 - **Development speed:** sampling — build on 5%, deploy on 100%
 - **All situations:** `usecols` — there is no reason not to use it

+## Which Strategy Should You Use?

+No single strategy is universally best.
+The right choice depends on the problem you are trying to solve.

+### When Memory is the Constraint
+Use **Chunking** as the first line of defense for out-of-core processing.
+It allows datasets larger than available RAM to be processed in small batches.
+Combine it with **Data Type Optimization** to further reduce the memory footprint of loaded data.

+**Recommended:** Chunking + Data Type Optimization

+### When Speed is the Constraint
+For high-performance analytics on a single machine, use **Polars**.
+Its Rust-based execution engine, lazy evaluation, and automatic multi-core processing provide excellent performance with low memory usage.

+For workloads that need to scale across multiple machines or clusters, use **Dask**, which distributes computation across partitions and worker nodes.

+**Recommended:** Polars (single-node) | Dask (distributed)

+### When Development Speed is the Constraint
+Use **Sampling** during development and experimentation.
+Building and testing logic on a 5% sample dramatically reduces execution time while preserving the overall characteristics of the dataset.
+Once validated, the same pipeline can be executed on the full dataset.

+**Recommended:** Sampling (develop on 5%, deploy on 100%)

+### In All Situations
+Always use **Load Less Data (`usecols`)** whenever possible.
+Unused columns should be excluded during parsing rather than loaded and discarded later.
+This reduces memory consumption and often improves execution speed with almost no additional effort.

+**Recommended:** `usecols` for every large dataset

+### Final Recommendation
+- Need to fit large data into memory? → **Chunking + Data Type Optimization**
+- Need the fastest analytics on one machine? → **Polars**
+- Need to scale across multiple machines? → **Dask**
+- Need rapid prototyping and experimentation? → **Sampling**
+- Working with any large dataset? → **Always use `usecols`**

 ## 6.2 Personal Reflection

 ### Ling Yu Qian